theripper93/theripper-premium-hub/premium-changelogs/levels-3d-preview.md

+## Version 5.7.4
+- Added keybinding to lock camera position when held (H)

 ## Version 5.7.3
 - Tile updates are now handled by a batcher so that if multiple tiles are moved together they will be all undone together